|Del & Linda|

 "He's shopping with Linda.
 He'll be right back," I responded.

 This put Martha at ease.
 But only for a few minutes.
-Forgetting what I had just said, Martha looked at me again and said, "Where's Del?"
+Forgetting what I had just said, Martha looked at me again and asked, "Where's Del?"

 "He's with Linda.
 He'll be right back."